shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

     <td>horn command<br><br></td>
     <td class="Not Providing">
 		SD does not sound horn when vehicles/pedestrians must react to help avert collision (e.g. in blind spot of other vehicle, bus merging into traffic, etc.) <br><br>
-		SD does not sound horn at start of testing to verify functionality <br><br>
+		SD does not sound horn at start of testing to verify functionality
     </td>

     <td class="Providing">